markszabo/markszabo.github.io/_posts/2025-09-xx-home-insurance.md

 We got an additional 500 yen discount for agreeing to only get the documents electronically.

-This brought our end price to 175,633 yen for the 5 years, saving us 55,000-75,000 yen compared to the first quote.
+This brought our end price to 175,633 yen for the 5 years, saving us 55,000-75,000 yen compared to the  quote from Tokyo Marine.

 ## Documents for the application